coda/packs-sdk/docs/guides/advanced/authentication/oauth2.md

 Additionally, in order to prevent abuse, Coda enforces the `authorizationUrl` and `tokenUrl` configured have the same domain.
 This is almost always true, but in rare cases an API provider may use a different URL for each.
 To request an exemption from this restriction fill out the [Network Domains request form][support_network_domains].

 !!! info "OAuth domain and network domain"
-    The domain of the OAuth configuation URLs does not need to match the [network domain][fetcher_network_domains] configured for fetcher requests.
-This is convinient for services where the OAuth provider is a 3rd party (Okta, Auth0, etc).
+    The domain of the OAuth configuration URLs does not need to match the [network domain][fetcher_network_domains] configured for fetcher requests.
+This is convenient for services where the OAuth provider is a 3rd party (Okta, Auth0, etc).

 [oauth_definition]: https://oauth.net/2/